The Ventura College Counseling Department is here to Assist Students in Fulfilling their Career Goals & Aspirations.

 (MBTI) In order for your results to most accurately reflect your MBTI preferences, respond to the forced-choice questions based on your natural, inborn preference; what you prefer when you can choose without the influences of external factors.
 You may look at a forced-choice question and think “But I can do both”.
 If this happens, consider ‘which one is more enjoyable?’, ‘which one comes more natural to you when you are free to be yourself and without being viewed in a particular role.

 (Strong) Choose genuine responses that fit you as an individual and the results will be more accurate.
 There are no right or wrong answers; these are simply tools that give you a way to look at yourself and your interests.

 Step 2: There is no time limit, but plan for 30-45 minutes to complete the assessment

-Step 4: Contact Counseling in SSC to schedule an appointment to interpret your results (805) 289-6448
+Step 4: Contact the Counseling department to schedule an appointment to interpret your results (805) 289-6448